ECE-Campus-Cluster/SoLib/CounterApp/README.md

  You should now have a directory named `node_modules` with a socket.io and mysql folders in it.

-2. Configure your app in congif.js line 1 and the address and port in index.html `io.connection` function.
-Check also the CSS sources.
+2. Configure your app in config.js and the address and port in the index.html `io.connection` function.

 3. Run the server with the following command: `node server.js`.